13. Paths Cross

 Reminding himself to be patient, Rico said, “Chica, it doesn't matter what you wear to the bank.
 Just go casual, like you’ve done this before.”

-She sleepily stood from the bed wearing only a t-shirt and he pointed at the satchel placed on the corner of the futon.
+He pointed at the satchel placed on the corner of the futon.

 “They’re gonna give you a chunk of money the size of a brick.
 You don’t wanna jam that into your little purse so bring the bag.”